charlesportwoodii/yii2-api-rest-components/README.md

-# yii2-api-rest-components
+# Yii2 Rest Components for APIs

-Restful API Components for Yii2
+The following components make developing APIs with Yii2 easier.